Artificial Intelligence Glossary

 LangChain

-A framework for building applications powered by language models with data connections and reasoning chains.
+A framework for building applications powered by language models with data connections and reasoning chains, enabling complex AI workflows and agent development.

 Large Language Model (LLM)

-AI systems trained on massive text datasets to understand and generate human-like text, powering tools like ChatGPT and Claude.
+AI systems trained on massive text datasets to understand and generate human-like text, enabling chatbots, code generation, and content creation.

 Latency

-The delay between sending a request to an AI system and receiving the response.
+The delay between sending a request to an AI system and receiving the response, critical for real-time applications like chatbots and autonomous vehicles.

 Latent Space